feelinLit/DosadoExamsBot/README.md

 # DosadoExamsBot
-Simple exam preparation __Telegram__ bot that was made mostly for personal use.
+Simple __Telegram__ bot for exam preparation that was made mostly for personal use.
 [@DosadoExams_bot](https://t.me/dosadoexams_bot)